norrismw/SLAE/docs/assignment-3.md

 inc edx             ; increases EDX by one; e.g. 0x1000, 0x2000, 0x2001
 ```

 The instructions above are referenced by two labels.
 First, the `align_page` label is followed by the `OR DX, 0XFFF` instruction.
 This results in the `DX` register being set to `fff` which is equal to `4095` in decimal, or `PAGE_SIZE-1`.
-Since `PAGE_SIZE` is the smallest unit of data for memory management in virtual address space, it can be assumed that the egg and the subsequent reverse shell shellcode will exist in one memory page.
+Since `PAGE_SIZE` is the smallest unit of data for memory management in virtual address space, it can be assumed that the egg and the subsequent shellcode will exist in one memory page.
 The instruction following the `inc_address` label increases `EDX` by one.
 This label is used multiple times within the complete shellcode and has dual functionality in the sense that it "turns" the page if the address referenced through `access` is invalid as well as shifts the `SCASD` comparison window by 1 byte when a valid memory page is found.

 ```nasm
 ; preparation for SYS_access